tp tate@programs $750 proof

 Why I built the drill kit

 Agent Security Drill Kit is a browser-only version of that workflow.
 It is intentionally local, because early-stage teams should be able to inspect a project without uploading source code to a third-party scanner.
-The current version exports a review pack that can be used for hackathon submissions, launch reviews, and product demos that need a concrete trust story.
+The paid proof packet adds a private outside readback, patch order, and re-check for launches that need the result to stand up in front of customers or partners.

 open https://tateprograms.com/agent-security-drill.html